-- Data cleaning in 2021 (continued) - Death counts of Asian residents were revised on March 17, as were death counts of all racial groups in Kentucky.
-We adjusted these weekly series from November 11, 2020 through March 10, 2021 to account for these revisions, using the rescaling methodology described on slide 14.
+- Data cleaning in 2021 (continued) - Death counts of Asian residents were revised on March 17 in Ohio, Pennsylvania, and the United States.
+Also on March 17, the death counts of all racial groups in Kentucky were revised.
+We adjusted these weekly series from November 11, 2020, through March 10, 2021, to account for these revisions, using the rescaling methodology described on slide 14.